 \section{The Proposed Algorithm}

-We describe a single iteration of the synchronous version \cite{borkar2009stochastic} of our proposed algorithm in Algorithm \ref{alg:minimax Q-learning}.
-At each iteration $n$, Q-values of all the state-action tuple $Q(i,u,v)$ are updated as shown in the step 4 of the Algorithm \ref{alg:minimax Q-learning}.
+We describe a single iteration of the synchronous version \cite{borkar2009stochastic} of our proposed algorithm in Algorithm \ref{alg:minimax Q-learning} below.
+At each iteration $n$, Q-values of all the state-action tuple $Q(i,u,v)$ are updated as shown in the step 4 of Algorithm \ref{alg:minimax Q-learning}.

 \begin{remark} Note that the step 3 of Algorithm \ref{alg:minimax Q-learning} requires computation of $\V[Q_{n}(.)]$ which is a linear program.
-Also observe that the generalized minimax Q-learning algorithm only requires an additional computation of $\V[Q_n(i_n)]$ compared to the standard minimax Q-learning. \end{remark}

-\begin{remark} Let $Q_{N}$ be the solution obtained by Algorithm \ref{alg:minimax Q-learning} upon termination after $N$ iterations.
+Also observe that the generalized minimax Q-learning algorithm only requires an additional computation of $\V[Q_n(i_n)]$ compared to the standard minimax Q-learning. \end{remark} \begin{remark} Let $Q_{N}$ be the solution obtained by Algorithm \ref{alg:minimax Q-learning} upon termination after $N$ iterations.
 Then the approximate min-max value, $\tilde{J}(i)$ for a given state $i$ is obtained as follows:

 and the corresponding approximate policies of the agents are obtained as:

 \end{remark}